Undergraduate Course Catalog 2015-2016

 Four credits, upper level, to be selected from the following: ANSC 602, 694, 698; CEP 720; EDUC 630; EREC 680; HIST 618, 666; HGMT 570, 771; MGT 732; NR 602, 620, 665, 701, 720, 784, 785, 797; NUTR 720; PBIO 650, 652, 760; SAFS 679; SOC 665; TOUR 705; ZOOL 610/611, 772.

 All students who declare the dual major in EcoGastronomy spend a full semester aboard, most likely during their junior year.
-Starting in the 2012 academic year, students will study in Ascoli Piceno, Italy (Fall semester) or Dijon, France (Spring semester).
+Students will study in Ascoli Piceno, Italy, (fall semester) or at the Burgundy School of Business in Dijon, France (spring semester).

 Dual majors will complete a series of upper-level core courses such as history of cuisine and gastronomy, history of food, aesthetics, food law, food technology processes, cross-cultural comparisons, and language.